Mary Pickford: Personal life

 Pickford was married three times.
 She married Owen Moore, an Irish-born silent film actor, on January 7, 1911.
-It is rumored she became pregnant by Moore in the early 1910s and had a miscarriage or an abortion.
+It is rumored that she became pregnant by Moore in the early 1910s and had a miscarriage or an abortion.
 Some accounts suggest this resulted in her later inability to have children.
 The couple's marriage was strained by Moore's alcoholism, insecurity about living in the shadow of Pickford's fame, and bouts of domestic violence.
 The couple lived together on-and-off for several years.

 Pickford became secretly involved in a relationship with Douglas Fairbanks.
-They toured the U.S. together in 1918 to promote liberty bond sales for the World War I effort.
+They toured the U.S. together in 1918 to promote Liberty Bond sales for the World War I effort.
 Around this time, Pickford also suffered from the flu during the 1918 flu pandemic.
 Pickford divorced Moore on March 2, 1920, after she agreed to his $100,000 demand for a settlement ($1.5 million in 2023, adjusted for inflation).
 She married Fairbanks just days later on March 28, 1920, in what was described as the "marriage of the century" and they were referred to as the King and Queen of Hollywood.
 They went to Europe for their honeymoon; fans in London and in Paris caused riots trying to get to the famous couple.
 The couple's triumphant return to Hollywood was witnessed by vast crowds who turned out to hail them at railway stations across the United States.

 The Mark of Zorro (1920) and a series of other swashbucklers gave the popular Fairbanks a more romantic, heroic image.
 Pickford continued to epitomize the virtuous but fiery girl next door.
 Even at private parties, people instinctively stood up when Pickford entered a room; she and her husband were often referred to as "Hollywood royalty".
 Their international reputations were broad.
 Foreign heads of state and dignitaries who visited the White House often asked if they could also visit Pickfair, the couple's mansion in Beverly Hills.